Introduction to periodontal esthetic surgeries

 - Cannot be done if the thickness of gingival is less.

-- Does not give good results in areas with wide areas of recession.
+- Does not give good results in wide areas of recession.

 Clinical procedure for laterally repositioned pedicle flap:

-As already stated, in this procedure donor tissue adjacent to the recession is used to cover the recession (Figure 70.3 a-g).
+As already stated, in this procedure donor tissue adjacent to the recession is used to cover the recession.
 Following is the clinical procedure for the same,

 Preparation of the recipient site:

 The recipient site is prepared by making a reverse bevel incision along the soft tissue margin of the defect.
 After removal of the epithelium, the underlying connective tissue is exposed to allow the adequate union and healing of the repositioned flap.
-Similarly, the surface epithelium adjacent to the recession defect on the side opposite to where the donor tissue will be taken is also removed to expose the underlying connective tissue.
-This area of de-epithelialisation is extended approximately 3 mm laterally and apically to the gingival margins.
-This provides a recipient bed for the repositioned tissue.
-After this, the root surface is thoroughly curetted to achieve a smooth surface.
+Similarly, the surface epithelium adjacent to the recession defect on the side opposite to where the ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

 Re-positioning of the pedicle flap:

 The tissue adjacent to the recession from where the pedicle flap has to be raised is then prepared.
 A pedicle flap twice the width of the recession defect is then raised.
 The pedicle flap is raised by placing an oblique incision away from the recession defect leaving a few millimeters of keratinized gingival tissue around the adjacent tooth at the donor site.
 A second oblique incision is made from where the first incision ends and is carried apically beyond the alveolar lining mucosa.
-A split thickness flap is then…………………………………
+A split-thickness flap is then raised.
+The split-thickness pedicle flap is then repositioned over the recipient bed.
+It must be made sure that the graft tissue is free of any tension.
+If tension is present in the flap, the releasing incision is extended more apically.
+Excessive tension on the flap causes excessive movement and poor stabilization of the re-positioned tissue, which adversely affects the healing and may result in undesired results.
+The flap is then sutured at the recipient bed using fine interrupted sutures.
+After suturing, gentle pressure is applied for a few minutes with the help of a moist gauze to minimize clot underneath the pedicle flap.

 The operated area is then protected by placing a periodontal dressing, but it is not mandatory.
-A newer material, Barricaid TM (Dentsply International Inc. Milford, DE, USA) which is light cured can be used because it does not displace the repositioned flap and also has a favorable esthetic appearance.
-The recipient site heals by primary intention and the donor site heals by secondary intention.
+A newer material, Barricaid TM (Dentsply International Inc. Milford, DE, USA) which is light-cured can be used ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

 Variations in incision design for lateral pedicle flap:

 One of the most important disadvantages of the laterally positioned pedicle flap with originally described incisions is the exposed harvesting site extending up to the marginal gingiva.
-As it heals by secondary intention, renewed recession may occur at the harvested area.
-These limitations have been confirmed by Grupe (1966) 42 and later by Zuccheli (2004) 49.
+As it heals by secondary intention, the renewed recession may occur at the harvested area.
+These limitations have been confirmed by Grupe (1966) 45 and later by Zucchelli (2004) 52.

-As already stated, Cohen and Ross in 1968 48, described the double papilla repositioned flap using the interproximal papillae to cover recessions and correct gingival defects in areas of insufficient gingiva not suitable for a lateral sliding flap.
-This procedure can be used for root coverage when soft tissue from one side of the area of recession is not sufficient to cover the recession.
-The width of the recession is initially measured to ensure that the interdental papillae mesial and distal to the recession have sufficient tissue to allow full coverage of the exposed root surface.
+As already stated, Cohen and Ross in 1968 51, described the double papilla repositioned flap using the interproximal papillae to cover recessions and correct gingival defects in areas of insufficient gingiva not suitable for a lateral sliding flap.
+This procedure can be used for root coverage when ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ………

 - When the interproximal papillae adjacent to the mucogingival problem are sufficiently wide.